opsmop/opsmop/docs/source/language.rst

             File(name="/tmp/foo.txt", owner='root', group='wheel', mode=0x755)
         )

-Here we are using the same File resource as above, but using a few more parameters.
+Here we are using the same *File* resource as above, but using a few more parameters.

-For those interested in :ref:`development`, the file type is "opsmop.types.file.File" and the implementation behind the code is "opsmop.providers.file.File".
-While technically the provider code COULD live in the same file, for any modules in the core distribution of OpsMop, that never happens.
+For those interested in :ref:`development`, when you browse the :ref:`modules`, each module page will link to the *Type* and *Provider* code (for all providers) on GitHub.
+This makes it easy to understand what a type and provider does.

+While we are new and still refactoring things, we value exceptually clean code, and it is encouraged that types and providers rely on other classes and inheritance to keep their implementations especially clean and readable.

-Another gotcha is of course that not all types have just one implementation.
-For instance a Package could be installed by yum, apt, or maybe pip or npm.
+It is important to know that not all *Types* have just one *Provider* implementation.
+For instance a *Package* could be installed by yum, apt, or maybe pip or npm.
 For details on how that works, see :ref:`method`.

 The :ref:`modules` documentation shows all of the types available in the core distribution.
 Currently, this list is small as OpsMop is under early (but extremely rapid) development.
-Adding a new type and provider can often be done very quickly thanks to the object model behind OpsMop.
+Adding a new *Type* and *Provider* can often be done very quickly thanks to the object model behind OpsMop.

-When you review the module documentation, you will also see many common parameters exist on all Types, driving such features as conditionals, variable registration, and more.
+When you review the module documentation, you will also see many common parameters exist on all *Types*, driving such features as conditionals, variable registration, and more.
 These will be described in :ref:`advanced` and also demoed and featured in the :ref:`modules` documentation.
+All :ref:`modules` documentation is actually executable in the demo repo, and this will help you understand *Types* and *Providers* as you try them out.

 .. _handlers:

 Handlers
 ========

-Roles can also declare handlers.
-The Handlers section is just like the regular Resources section, except that handlers run only when resources are changed by OpsMop.
-When OpsMop evaluates a resource, it determines a plan for that resource (in check or apply mode), and then executes that plan (if in apply mode).
-Again, review :ref:`local` for the differences in the CLI invocations for each.
+*Roles* can also declare *Handlers*.
+The *Handlers* section is just like the regular *Resources* section, except that *Handlers* run only when the system is are changed by OpsMop.
+When OpsMop evaluates a *Type*, it determines a plan for that *Type* (in check or apply mode), and then executes that plan (if in apply mode).

+For example, if a *Type* talks about a file needing to have certain modes, and the config file also has incorrect content, the plan would involve creating the config file, but also adjusting the modes.
+Replacing a config file is a good example of an event that would need to trigger restarting a *Service*.
+That's the whole purpose of *Handlers* - causing actions only when changes occur.

-If actions are to be taken, all handlers that match the given signaled names will fire at the end of role evaluation.
+If actions are to be taken, all handlers that match the given signaled names will fire at the end of *Role* evaluation.

+This probably makes better sense with an example.
 Here is a change being notified by a 'signal' from a resource:

 .. code-block:: python